 Google Map Reference Parkhill 57.217743, -2.183916 Fintry; 57.233447, -2.271464

-6 miles of double bank fishing with 15 named pools from Broomhill Bridge to just above Boat of Garten.
+6 miles of double bank fishing with 15 named pools from Broomhill Bridge to the Millars Pool just above Boat of Garten bridge.
 Catch returns in 2006 were some 750 sea trout and 139 salmon, best sea trout 7lbs and best salmon 15lbs.
-Permits from Boat of Garten Post Office.
 The club have installed wheel chair access to the Nethy Pool with concrete stands.
-I believe disabled anglers can fish at this location free of charge.
-AAIA have merged with the Aviemore Angling Improvement Association and now offer fishing on 4 miles single bank around Aviemore and trout fishing on Avielochan.
+AAIA have merged with the Aviemore Angling Improvement Association and now offer fishing on 4 miles single bank around Aviemore with 16 named pools.
 There are some impressive returns from this water including a 14.5lb brown trout.
-Permits from Aviemore Newsagents, Rothiemurchus Farm Shop or Cairngorm Mountain Sports both in Aviemore.
-Google Map Reference 57.250452, -3.747565
+Permits from Boat of Garten Post Office or Cairngorm Mountain Sports in Aviemore.
+Google Map Reference 57.280466, -3.672775

 Not a lot to say about this club, all I can find is that is next to Loch a Chroisg in Ross-shire.
 Contact Ledgowen Lodge Hotel, call 01445 720252.
 Google Map Reference 57.578699, -5.079023